Felix Jones (rugby union)

 Felix Jones (born 5 August 1987) is an Irish rugby union coach and former player.
 He played primarily as a fullback, but could also play on the wing.
 In October 2015, Jones was forced to retire from rugby due to a neck injury.
-He moved into coaching after retiring from playing, and is currently a coach with the South Africa national team.
+He is an assistant coach for South Africa, currently his second stint involved with the team.

-Early life
+Early life and education

+He is the great-grandson of the architect Alfred Edwin Jones.
+His father is a conservation architect.

-Jones played mini-rugby for Seapoint and continued to play for the club right up to the take-off of his professional career.
+Jones played mini-rugby for Seapoint and continued to play for the club until his professional career.
 He was a member of Seapoint's All-Ireland Junior Cup-winning team in 2007.
-He attended St. Andrew's College in Dublin, where he played for the schools Junior and Senior Cup teams.
+He attended St. Andrew's College in Dublin, where he played for the school's Junior and Senior Cup teams.

+Jones holds a master's degree in Sport, Exercise and Performance Psychology from the University of Limerick.

-Playing career
+Rugby playing career

 Leinster

 Jones played for Leinster's under-19 team (2 caps), under-20 team (4 caps) and A team (13 caps) before making his Leinster first XV debut against Connacht in February 2008.